 With so many different options available to help whiten your teeth you may feel a bit overwhelmed.
 Fortunately, we’ve gathered them all here and will give a brief rundown on each.
 Even though these typically are safe options, we recommend consulting a dentist before you begin any treatments, especially if you have any oral concerns.

 - Whitening Toothpastes & Whitening Gum – At best this option can help you achieve about one shade difference, but it is also one of the cheapest.
 It is an adequate way to supplement another treatment option.

 - Whitening Strips & Gels – Another cheaper alternative to in-office teeth whitening, the strips, and gels utilize a peroxide-based gel with effects last only a few months.
 Some patients may notice gum irritation, and we encourage you to discontinue use if this occurs.
 These strips can also cause harm to tooth enamel if used too frequently.

 - Whitening Rinses – Once again a peroxide-based solution, whitening rinses may not be quite as effective as the strips and gels since they only are in contact with your teeth for as long as you swirl the mouthwash.

 If you’re looking to make your smile as white as possible, you’ve come to the right place.
-Keep in mind that special considerations should be given to each specific case, since all mouths are different.
+Keep in mind that special consideration should be given to each specific case since all mouths are different.

 What is the Best Teeth Whitening Product?